Percolation for two-dimensional excursion clouds and the discrete Gaussian free field: Definitions and results for the discrete models

 \subsection{Isomorphism theorem}

 A key tool in our investigations is provided by isomorphism theorems~on the cable system relating a Gaussian free field on the one hand, and independent Brownian excursions as well as an independent Gaussian free field on the other hand.
 Such results have a long history, dating back to Dynkin's isomorphism theorem~\cite{MR693227,MR734803}, which found its motivation in earlier work by Brydges, Fröhlich and Spencer \cite{BrFrSp-82} and Symanzik \cite{Sy-69}.
+More recent developments include the second Ray-Knight isomorphism for random walks \cite{MR1813843} or the isomorphism between random interlacements and the Gaussian free field \cite{MR2892408}.
 For our purposes, we will only need a relatively soft result, which is a direct consequence of this isomorphism for the excursion sets of the GFF as it can be found in \cite{ArLuSe-20a}.

 \begin{proposition} For each $\intens>0$ and $n\in\N,$ there exists a coupling between $\widetilde{E}^{\geq \sqrt{2\intens}}_n$ and $\tilde{\V}^{\intens,1/2}_n$ such that almost surely,

 \end{proposition} \begin{proof} We use \cite[Proposition~2.4]{ArLuSe-20a} applied with the constant boundary condition equal to $\sqrt{2u},$ and note that the excursion process with boundary condition $\sqrt{2u}$ defined therein has the same law as our excursion process at level $u$ (compare the normalization in \cite[(2.3)]{ArLuSe-20a} to the one in \eqref{eq:defmun}).
 On $\tilde{\be}_n^{u,1/2},$ the sign $\sigma$ from \cite[Proposition~2.4]{ArLuSe-20a} is equal to $1,$ and thus $\tilde{\be}_n^{u,1/2}$ is stochastically dominated by $\widetilde{E}^{\geq-\sqrt{2u}}_n.$ We can conclude by taking complement and by symmetry of the GFF. \end{proof}